yashuv/yashuv/README.md

 - 📫 How to reach me **yashuv.baskota1@gmail.com**

 - 💪 My inspirational quote "Motivation is temporary, but self-discipline is the key."

+- Do you know there are 10 types of people in this world?
+Those who understand binary and those who don't.
+Ok, let's laugh next time!

 <h3 align="left">Connect with me:</h3>
 <p align="left">

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/yashuvbaskota)
 </p>